-A 'Computer Use' permission form is issued on the interview day.
-It must be returned to your form teacher.
+A 'Computer Use' permission form is located in your digital diary.
+It must be completed within the first few days of school.
 Computers are for school use only.
 You will be held responsible for any unacceptable usage or damage occurring from the use of your login account.
-Students must not give their passwords to other Students.
-BYOD - Year 9 /10 students are responsible for charging their devices overnight, ready for each school day.
+Students must not give their passwords to other students.

+BYOD - Students are responsible for charging their devices overnight, ready for each school day.